antinsb2/hybrid-rag-system/README.md

 # Hybrid RAG System

-High-performance Retrieval-Augmented Generation combining dense embeddings and sparse keyword search for superior retrieval quality.
+Production-grade Retrieval-Augmented Generation system with hybrid search, GPU-optimized embeddings, and intelligent caching.

 ## What Makes This "Hybrid"?